Ebasco Services: Documented Acquisition History

-Ebasco Services was one of major US architect-engineers, coordinated design of many nuclear power plants both in the USA and abroad including the Fukushima Daiichi Nuclear Power Plant (units 1, 2 and 6).
+Ebasco Services was one of the major US architect-engineers, that coordinated the design of many nuclear power plants both in the USA and abroad including the Fukushima Daiichi Nuclear Power Plant (units 1, 2 and 6).

 EBASCO Engineering and Constructors were sold to Raytheon in 1993 and became part of a Raytheon subsidiary, United Engineers and Constructors.

-EBASCO Environmental was sold to Enserch Environmental before being sold to Foster Wheeler, Inc., becoming Foster Wheeler Environmental.
+In 1996 Morrison-Knudsen Corp. of Boise was purchased by Washington Group International, taking the Morrison-Knudsen name until it purchased Raytheon in 2000.

+During the September 11 attacks of 2001, Raytheon had an office in the South Tower of the World Trade Center on the 91st floor.
+Their office, being 6 floors above where United Airlines Flight 175 collided with the building, was spared from the immediate collision, but was utterly destroyed in the subsequent collapse of the South Tower.